Diabetes Care

 Services include:

-- 1:1 Individual and follow-up sessions
+- 1:1 individual and follow-up sessions

 - Comprehensive classes

-- Individual assessment
+- Individual assessments

 - Gestational diabetes class